-But things never stay static in retail and everyone should be looking at how to do better within their own four walls, so here are five additional ways how to improve conversion rate in retail stores.
+Things never stay static in retail, and everyone should be looking at how to do better within their own four walls, so here are five new ways to improve the conversion rate in retail stores.

-But it's not easy by any measure as you have to constantly be looking at exactly how you are encouraging, nurturing, and closing shoppers - or doing the opposite.
+But it's not easy by any measure as you must constantly look at how you are encouraging, nurturing, and closing shoppers - or doing the opposite.

-Make sure when an associate finishes with a shopper and sends them to the cashier that your associate tells them to look for the stocking stuffers by the register, or the spring bulbs by the counter, or to check out the ....
+• Make sure when an associate finishes with a shopper and sends them to the cashier that your associate tells them to look for the stocking stuffers by the register, the spring bulbs by the counter, or to check out the ....

 • At the register, have a sign that lists the most common items often forgotten but so necessary.
 For a sewing store, it could be new needles, rotary cutters, and scissors; for a paint store, it could be masking tape, brushes, and a new ladder.
 The key is making the first few items cheaper than the others so price doesn't get in the way of reading down your list.

-Signage is one of the most underutilized conversion assists retailers can use to directly affect sales.
-While signs are more passive than your associates, signs like Good, Better and Best or Upgrade your gift put doubt in the shoppers' mind about what they might have settled for.
+• Signage is one of the most underutilized conversion assists retailers can use to affect sales directly.
+While signs are more passive than your associates, signs like Good, Better, and Best or Upgrade your gift put doubt in the shoppers' minds about what they might have settled for.

-Employees are the most effective at upselling because they can build trust, listen to that specific customer, and recommend a specific upsell based on their 10-minute interaction.
-That all has to be trained for when it comes to more expensive purchases, the more time you invest in the process, the more likely shoppers are to buy an upgrade.
-To be able to increase conversion of lookers to buyers, your associates must be drilled to compare and contrast products so they can upsell with ease.
+• Employees are the most effective at upselling because they can build trust, listen to that specific customer, and recommend a specific upsell based on their 10-minute interaction.
+That all has to be trained for when it comes to more expensive purchases.
+The more time you invest in the process, the more likely shoppers will buy an upgrade.
+To increase conversion of lookers to buyers, your associates must be drilled to compare and contrast products so they can easily upsell.